 Candidates that file the FPPC Form 410 and establish a committee must file campaign statements electronically.
 Review the registration requirements to sign up for electronic filing.

 Fundraising and distributing campaign communications are two fundamental parts of any campaign.
 State and local law impose a number of requirements and restrictions with respect to these aspects of a campaign.

 County Central candidates must be sure to comply with applicable contribution limits and prohibitions.
-Most notably, County Central candidates may not accept contributions from foreign nationals (without a green card), or certain contractors (or their officers and directors) who are negotiating or recently negotiated a City contract.
+Most notably, County Central candidates may not accept contributions from foreign nationals (without a green card).
 A full explanation on applicable limits can be found in the Commission’s guide for contributors.